syncfusion-content/winui-docs/winui/Linear-Gauge/pointers.md

 {% endtabs %}

-N> `ValueChanged` event is exist for all pointers, other events availble only for `ShapePointer`
+N> `ValueChanged` event is exist for all pointers, other events available only for `ShapePointer`